Vaibhav-kesarwani/Legal-search/README.md

+`Cannot host Due to the high maxDuration of 300`

 # Leagal Search App

 ⚖️ Legal Search is an innovative platform that enables users to search and explore legal cases worldwide, providing efficient access to case laws, legal precedents, and comprehensive research tools.